Ender108/SeptimusHardcoreAddon/README.md

 9.)
 [Lawlessness - A Bandit Overhaul](www.notreleasedyetgetfuckednerd.com)

 x.)
-Septimus - Hardcore Uncapper INI caps the max level to 50 and does not grant any carry weight bonus on level up.
-This will encourage the player to put some thought into selecting perks and to rely heavily on equipment, spells, and enchantments to increase their carry weight
+Septimus - Hardcore Uncapper INI
+- No more perks after level 50
+- Health, Magicka, and Stamina gain on level up is reduced from 10 points to 5 points after level 50
+- No carryweight gain on level up